seng438-winter-2022/seng438-a2-Mik-Ese/Assignment2-Report.md

 This lab was used to teach students about unit testing designed using black-box testing, Equivalence Class Testing(ECT), and Boundary Value Testing.
 Additionally it familiarized the students with Eclipse IDE, for Java development.
 Before the lab we were aware of the utilization of JUnit 4 to perform unit tests.
 Over the course of the lab, we gained experience with Mock Frameworks using the JMock library provided.
 With this we tested certain classes within the JFreeChart library.

 # 2 Detailed description of unit test strategy
 The Unit testes were devised according to the principles of black-box testing, Equivalence Class Testing(ECT), and Boundary Value Testing.
-We partitioned our test inputs into 3 subsets, One had generalized legal inputs, another tested near the boundaries including both legal and illegal inputs, and the last tested the boundaries themselves.
+We partitioned our test inputs into 3 subsets, One had generalized legal inputs, another tested inputs near the boundaries which includes legal and illegal inputs, and the last tested the boundaries themselves.

 // including the input partitions you have designed